Star Ocean (video game): Reception

 The English version of First Departure received mixed to average reviews, earning a 77% rating on GameRankings and a 74 out of 100 average from Metacritic.
 Many reviewers felt that despite the updated graphics and sound, the game still felt less refined than more modern role-playing games.
-IGN found the game to have a "bland, awkwardly-told narrative" with "weak characters", but that it would appeal to fans of older games, stating "If you can look at First Departure and understand that it's based on a very old title, you'll likely be able to overlook the problems and get a fair amount of satisfaction".
+IGN found the game to have a "bland, awkwardly-told narrative" with "weak characters", but thought that it would appeal to fans of older games.
 GameSpot also stated that the title had "limited appeal" in addition to providing little challenge.
 Andrew Fitch of 1UP.com, however, called First Departure an "overlooked classic" with "ridiculously engrossing crafting minutiae" and numerous character party combinations that increase its replay value.
-GameSpy would additionally declare that "Despite a couple of minor hitches, Star Ocean: First Departure is one of the best remakes Square Enix has brought to portable consoles."
+GameSpy called Star Ocean: First Departure one of the best games for PSP platform.

 First Departure R for the PlayStation 4 earned a 73 out of 100 average from Metacritic.
-Dualshockers called it "an underwhelming port of an excellent but often forgotten Square Enix JRPG," remarking that any improvements to the PSP version were "mostly minor" such as the re-balance to the game's difficulty.
-The website remarked that the character designs featured in the animated cutscenes originally created for the PSP version do not match the remaster's new artwork, adding that "these scenes were rare, but they are emblematic of the fairly low-effort port that Star Ocean First Departure R is.
-PlayStation Universe called attention to the title's "simplistic gameplay" and repetitive combat, but commended the animation of its character sprites and updated portrait art, ultimately declaring that "RPG aficionados looking for something simple could find something in First Departure, but don't expect much more than a slightly polished remake of a remake."
+Dualshockers called it "an underwhelming port of an excellent but often forgotten Square Enix JRPG", remarking that any improvements to the PSP version were "mostly minor" such as the re-balance to the game's difficulty.
+The website remarked that the character designs featured in the animated cutscenes originally created for the PSP version do not match the remaster's new artwork, adding that these scenes were rare, but they are emblematic of the fairly low-effort port that Star Ocean First Departure R is.
+PlayStation Universe called attention to the title's "simplistic gameplay" and repetitive combat, but commended the animation of its character sprites and updated portrait art.